GeyserMC/GeyserWiki/_docs/geyser/portforwarding.md

 	If you are using a Minecraft server hosting provider (e.g. Aternos, or Apex Hosting), you should refer to the hosting provider setup on the <a href="/geyser/setup/">setup</a> page instead.
 </div>

-## Portforwarding on Linux/Windows
+## Portforwarding on Linux/Windows/macOS
-These are (limited) examples of how to open a port under Windows and Linux.
+To allow others to play on your server, you will need to set up portforwarding on the device hosting Geyser.
-Additionally, you will need to portforward the port on your router/modem - see [here](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/) or [here](https://www.lifewire.com/how-to-port-forward-4163829) for helpful guides.
+Additionally, you will need to portforward the port on your router/modem if you want the server to be accessible outside your own home network.
+See [here](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/) or [here](https://www.lifewire.com/how-to-port-forward-4163829) for helpful guides.
 Do note: if you do not have a static IP address, your IP address may change over time.

 <div class="alert alert-info" role="alert">
 	Some ISPs (Internet Service Providers) block certain ports, or don't allow you to open ports (e.g. by using CGNAT, which doesn't allow you to open a port with a dynamic IP).
 Other ISPs may require you to pay extra for a static IP address. <br>
-As an alternative to portforwarding, you could use <a href="/geyser/playit-gg/">playit.gg</a> to create a tunnel.
+As an alternative to portforwarding, you can use <a href="/geyser/playit-gg/">playit.gg</a> to create a tunnel.
 </div>

 ### Windows